 Requiring the brit milah of just males places an extra responsibility on them not shared by women, which is both unfair on men, and relegates women to secondary status, suggesting that ‘covenant and identity’ can be carried by only males.
 Or is it that women can express covenant and identity, but without the need for a brit milah?
 In this case, it would be men who have secondary status, because they have to do something more than women to prove themselves.

 It may be tempting for a conversion applicant to seek an easier passage through conversion by not raising any objections to the circumcision question, but Deut 16:20 urges “justice, justice shall you pursue”.

-Liberal Judaism apparently has a deep respect for gender equality.
+Liberal Jews claim to have deep respect for gender equality.
 Circumcision is fundamentally unavailable to women or girls, and even deemed unnecessary for women or girls.
-Rejecting circumcision may be a radical and authentic way for a proselyte to affirm covenant, Jewish identity, and allegiance to the Jewish people.
+Rejecting circumcision may be a radical and authentic way for a male proselyte to affirm covenant, Jewish identity, and allegiance to the Jewish people.